Luna5ama/opengles.gpuinfo.org/README.md

 Some security related files are obviously not included

 # Legal
-OpenGL is a registered trademark and the OpenGL ES logo is a trademark of Silicon Graphics Inc. used by permission by Khronos.
+OpenGL is a registered trademark and the OpenGL ES logo is a trademark of Hewlett Packard Enterprise used under license by Khronos.